cofacts/rumors-api/README.md

 ```
 $ docker run --rm -it -v `pwd`:/srv -w /srv --network=rumorsapi_default -e 'NODE_CONFIG={"ELASTICSEARCH_URL":"http://db:9200"}' kkarczmarczyk/node-yarn:6.9 npm run validate:sameDoc
 ```

-### But I have `docker`, `npm` & `yarn` installed, why typing so long?

-Sure you need not.

-If you have `npm` and `yarn` installed, you can just invoke `yarn install` to add packages, `npm run XXX` to run scripts (as long as it does not uses a port in use).
-Actually we recommend developers to have `npm` and `yarn` installed and do all the work, and only use `docker-compose` to spin up the services the API server depends on.

 ## Deploy